Tony Nese Injured, WWE Black History Month Videos, Fans On SmackDown | PWMania

 – Above and below are Black History Month tribute videos from this week’s RAW and SmackDown with WWE Superstars discussing baseball legend Jackie Robinson and civil rights leader Rosa Parks.

-– It was announced on tonight’s WWE 205 Live that Tony Nese is out of action with an injury.
+– It was announced on Tuesday night’s WWE 205 Live that Tony Nese is out of action with an injury.
 Nese teamed with Noam Dar and WWE Cruiserweight Champion Neville to lose to TJ Perkins, Cedric Alexander and Jack Gallagher on last night’s RAW from Portland.

 – As seen below, 61% of fans on Twitter gave this week’s Elimination Chamber go-home edition of WWE SmackDown a thumbs up with over 1200 votes: